 Ride open trails

-Respect trail and road closures — ask a land manager for clarification if you are uncertain about the status of a trail.
+Respect trail and road closures — ask a land manager for clarification if you are uncertain about a trail’s status.
 Do not trespass on private land.
 Obtain permits or other authorization as required.
 Be aware that bicycles are prohibited in areas protected by state or federal wilderness.

 Leave no trace

-For off-road riding, be sensitive to the dirt beneath you.
+For off-road riding, be mindful of the terrain beneath you.
 Wet and muddy trails are more vulnerable to damage than dry ones.
 When the trail is soft, consider other riding options.
 This also means staying on existing trails and not creating new ones.
 Don’t cut switchbacks.
 Be sure to pack out at least as much as you pack in.

 Control your bicycle

-A failure to notice what’s ahead, for even a moment, could put yourself and others at risk.
+A failure to notice what’s ahead, even for a moment, could put you and others at risk.
 Obey all bicycle speed regulations and recommendations, and ride within your limits.

 Yield appropriately

-Do your utmost to let fellow trail users know you’re coming — a friendly greeting or bell ring are suitable methods.
+Do your utmost to let fellow trail users know that you’re coming — a friendly greeting or bell ring is a suitable method.
 Try to anticipate other trail users as you ride around corners.

 Bicyclists should yield to other non-motorized trail users unless the trail is signed for bike-only travel.
-Bicyclists traveling downhill should yield to ones headed uphill unless the trail is clearly signed for one-way or downhill-only traffic.
-In general, strive to make each pass a safe and courteous one.
+Bicyclists traveling downhill should yield to riders headed uphill unless the trail is clearly signed for one-way or downhill-only traffic.
+In general, strive to make each pass safe and courteous.

 Never scare animals